LoyolaChicagoBooks/introcs-csharp/rst/lab-monodevelop.rst

 #.
 The program is a bit generic.
 We have the convention of naming
    source file in a one-file project like the project name:
-   Right click on main.cs in the solution pod, and select rename.
+   Right click on main.cs in the solution pad, and select rename.
    Enter hello (keeping the .cs).

-   Also rename the class to match in the edit pod.
+   Also rename the class to match in the edit pad.
    Classes get capitalized:  make ``Hello`` replace ``MainClass``.

    This program still has features that were not in :repsrc:`painting/painting.cs`.